Is MadLab for me ?

 Hands-on is the best way to learn and enjoy.

 First and foremost it's fun and rewarding to make something with one's hands.

 Secondly it demystifies electronics.
-Electronics is a part of all our lives and is becoming more so - we are surrounded by computers, videos, fax machines and cashpoints.
-It is important to understand new technology to some extent, and not to be intimidated.
+Electronics is a part of all our lives and is becoming more so - we are surrounded by smart phones, laptops, tablets and gaming consoles.
+It is important to understand new technology to some extent and not to be intimidated.
 MadLab helps to overcome people's technophobia.
 Electronic machines become less black boxes, just larger (and more complicated) examples of things already familiar.